GoogleCloudPlatform/spanner-migration-tool/docs/cli/schema.md

 ## EXAMPLES

-    To generate schema file from the source database:
+    To generate schema file for Cloud Spanner GoogleSQL dialect from the source PostgreSQL database using pg_dump:

         $ ./spanner-migration-tool schema --source=postgresql < \
             ~/cart.pg_dump